lcrespom/Modulator/README.md

 		- General help button explaining how to connect etc.
 		- Description of each node
 		- Description of each node parameters
+	- Use a different CSS class for source, effect and destination nodes
-	- Find a better way to add nodes from the palette into the canvas
+	- Consider a better way to add nodes from the palette into the canvas
+	- Consider a more user-friendly way to connect and disconnect nodes
 	- Improve layout
 		- Remove hardcoded dimensions from canvas
 		- More flexible layout